 Before moving on engage in what I would call the Eeyore school of explainer journalism, let me say that I think this is all great stuff.
 I’m all in favor of fishermen and other small food producers banding together, marketing, processing and doing whatever they can to shift the balance of power from price taker to price maker in their own direction.
 I also think that building local food cultures around local food products is a welcome and valuable endeavor in our McHomogeneous McWorld.
-That said, let take this story as an opportunity to lay out some thoughts about the challenges this kind of project faces in the hopes of contributing to whatever crisp, strategic thinking I can.
+That said, let me take this story as an opportunity to lay out some thoughts about the challenges this kind of project faces in the hopes of contributing to whatever crisp, strategic thinking I can.

 This kind of fishing is about owner operators